ptmp13/ptmp13.github.io/_posts/2022-12-14-socket-uptime.md

  -printf %T@
 ```
 it means
-%T - _File's last modification time.
+%T - _File's last modification time._
-_@ seconds since Jan.
+@ - _seconds since Jan.
 1, 1970, 00:00 GMT, with fractional part._

-But we need know when socket created not _modification time_... for example i start ssh connection at 18:34:00
+But we need to know when socket created, not _modification time_... for example i start ssh connection at 18:34:00
 ```bash
 > stat /proc/11835/fd/3
   File: /proc/11835/fd/3 -> socket:[34517616]